- Our students and faculty are an interfaith spiritual community that comes together for a time of reflection.

 Guest speaker program

 About once a month, an outside speaker is invited to present in Chapel as a guest of our community.
-Ms. Amelia Becker, chair of the Religion department, is responsible for the speaker program which includes the Crane Lecture Series.
-The speaker program is a dynamic feature of our Chapel program.
-It is designed to offer unique and valuable opportunities for students and faculty to experience powerful, engaging, and well-respected leaders from around the country and the world.
+Ms. Amelia Becker, chair of the Religion department, is responsible for the speaker program, which includes the Stephen Crane Lecture Series.
+Guest speakers is are dynamic feature of our Chapel program.
+The guest speaker program is designed to offer unique and valuable opportunities for students and faculty to experience powerful, engaging, and well-respected leaders from around the country and the world.
 In recent years, speakers have included Dr. Cornel West, Dr. Luke Powery, and Rabbi Niles Goldstein, just to name a few.